railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_productivity.rst

 To organize your tasks efficiently, Open ERP uses a method based on the following systematic and iterative process:

-	.. note::  *Method Iterative Process*

 	#.
-Identify all the tasks that you have to deal with, including everything that keeps you awake at night, and enter them in your Inbox, which you'll find in the menu *Project Management > Time Management > Inbox*.
+Identify all the tasks that you have to deal with, including everything that keeps you awake at night, and enter them in your Inbox, which you'll find in the menu :menuselection:`Project Management --> Time Management --> Inbox`.

 	#.
 Classify the tasks in your Inbox periodically, assigning them a context and a timebox.
 This indicates both when and where the task should be handled.
 If a task takes less than 10 minutes then maybe it could be handled immediately.

 	#.
 Every day, carry out the following process:

 		* First thing in the morning, select those tasks contained in the current week's timebox that you want to deal with today.
 These are presented in order of importance and urgency, so you should select the tasks closest to the top of the list.

 		* Carry out each task, that's to say either work on the task yourself or delegate it to another user,

 		* Last thing at the end of the day's work, empty that day's timebox and return all unclosed tasks into the week's timebox.

 	#.
 Repeat the same process each week and each month for the respective timeboxes.

 .. index:: Agenda
 .. index:: Timebox